Badminton World Championships: PV Sindhu becomes first Indian to win title

 In stark contrast, the Basel title clash was one of the most one-sided World Badminton Championship finals as it took Sindhu just 36 minutes to pummel her much fancied opponent into submission.

-Sindhu, who had claimed successive silver in the last two editions of the prestigious tournament beside two bronze, raised her game a notch high against the world No.4 Okuhara.
+Sindhu, who had claimed successive silver in the last two editions of the Badminton World Federation (BWF) sanctioned tournament beside two bronze, raised her game a notch high against the world No.4 Okuhara.

 PV Sindhu won the World Championships title🏆 defeating Japan's Nozomi Okuhara in the final.#Sindhu defeated her Japanese opponent 21-7, 21-7. pic.twitter.com/MyNOozUClz— All India Radio News (@airnewsalerts) August 25, 2019